Skip to Content

 While you won’t be getting a white Christmas in San Francisco (although the city’s higher elevations do get a slight dusting of snow every once in awhile), the city’s Mediterranean climate means that it never gets *too* cold around here.

-The average high around Christmas in San Francisco is 58 F/14 C, with lows at 47 F/8 C. That means that if you’re from a colder climate, you won’t find it very cold at all; however, if you hail from one of the warmer parts of the world, or even from Southern California, you may swear that it’s freezing cold (I grew up in So-Cal and still feel like I’m freezing my butt off every winter).
+The average high in December in San Francisco is 58 F/14 C, with lows at 47 F/8 C. That means that if you’re from a colder climate, you won’t find it very cold at all; however, if you hail from one of the warmer parts of the world, or even from Southern California, you may swear that it’s freezing cold (I grew up in So-Cal and still feel like I’m freezing my butt off every winter).

 What are some of your favorite things to do during Christmas in San Francisco?
 Throw them out in the comments below!